 You can’t see all of Sonoma County in one weekend

-I visited the small town of Healdsburg (voted one of the most charming small towns in America by Smithsonian), drove the Bohemian Highway, experienced a traditional Japanese tea service, ate some of the most delicious scallops I’ve ever had, explored the wineries of Dry Creek, and made it to Bodega Bay just in time to watch the sunset on the Pacific Ocean.
+I visited the small town of Healdsburg (voted one of the most charming small towns in America by Smithsonian), drove the Bohemian Highway, experienced a traditional Japanese tea service, ate some of the most delicious scallops I’ve ever, explored the wineries of Dry Creek, and made it to Bodega Bay just in time to watch the sunset on the Pacific Ocean.

 In the meantime, I’ll leave you with one of my favorite photos from the trip – a view of the Russian River.
 The Russian River AVA is known for delicious cool-climate pinot noir and chardonnay wines.
 Can you picture yourself there?